Pinechas (parashah): The Weekly Maqam

 In the Weekly Maqam, Sephardi Jews each week base the songs of the services on the content of that week's parashah.
-For parashah Pinechas, Sephardi Jews apply Maqam Saba, the maqam that symbolizes a covenant (בְּרִית, berit), which is appropriate because in the very opening of this parashah, God told Phinehas that due to his heroic acts, he was granted an eternal covenant of peace with God.
+For Parashat Pinechas, Sephardi Jews apply Maqam Saba, the maqam that symbolizes a covenant (בְּרִית, berit), which is appropriate because in the very opening of this parashah, God told Phinehas that due to his heroic acts, he was granted an eternal covenant of peace with God.